This accessibility statement applies to all of the platforms and vendors that Library & Cultural Services subscribe to.

 If you find content within either of these headings, we will prioritise where possible and try to get content that works for you.

-This website was last tested on 07/07/2020.
-The test was carried out by Adam Cowlin of the University of Essex Library Services Team.
+Testing is conducted when new resources are requested, and they are tested by Adam Cowlin of the University of Essex Library Services Team.